 The Isle of Man and Channel Islands have no body donation process of their own.
 It might be possible for a medical school on the UK mainland to accept a body donation from the Isle of Man or Channel Islands, as long as the requirements of the Human Tissue Act 2004 are met.

 If you live in in the Isle of Man or Channel Islands and are considering body donation, you may need to make financial arrangements with a local funeral director in relation to the transportation of your body to the medical school of your choice.
-To enquire about whether this is possible, please contact the medical school.

 Body donations are required for training and education worldwide so you may wish to consider donating your body in your current country of residence.